Up Your Game

 These aren't complicated technical adjustments that require months of practice.
 They're fundamental shifts in how you approach the game.

 Over the past two years, Tanner Tomassi has given more than 1,000 pickleball lessons.
-He's seen every mistake in the book: the ones that keep players stuck at 3.5 and 4.0, the ones that feel impossible to shake, the ones that show up in matches when you need them least.
+He's seen every pickleball mistake in the book: the ones that keep players stuck at 3.5 and 4.0, the ones that feel impossible to shake, the ones that show up in matches when you need them least.

 And honestly?
-Most of them are fixable.
+Most of these pickleball mistakes are fixable.

-In a recent video, Tanner breaks down the seven most common mistakes holding players back from reaching 5.0, offering practical fixes that go beyond the usual surface-level advice.
+In a recent video, Tanner breaks down the seven most common pickleball mistakes holding players back from reaching 5.0, offering practical fixes that go beyond the usual surface-level advice.

 These aren't complicated technical adjustments that require months of practice.
 They're fundamental shifts in how you approach the game, from your mindset at the kitchen line to the way you move your feet.